lance0/RubyRidge/README.md

 4. Position the barcode within the scanning area
 5. The application will automatically detect and process valid UPC codes

+## API Integrations

+### UPC Item DB API

+The application integrates with the UPC Item DB API to look up UPC codes that aren't found in the local database.
+This provides a fallback for identifying ammunition products.
+The free tier allows 100 lookups per day.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.